baptistefkt/Web-technologies/README.md

 # Web technologies
 Let's clarify what technology for what purpose.
+(This repository is part of this [presentation](https://app.ludus.one/74e7bebb-4b97-4ed6-8fab-08d25778f54d))

 ## Alphabetical list of various common web technologies